taotliu/mMPA/README.md

 ```
 So the Average number of VL Tests Required per 100 individuals (ATR) is estimated to be 67.

-### Comparison with other pooling algorithm
+### Comparison with other pooling algorithms

-If we use mini-pooling (MP) for VL testing, we need an average of `1.19` assays for each individual.
+If we use mini-pooling (MP) for VL testing, we need an average of `1.192` assays for each individual.

 ```R
 > foo_mp = pooling_mc(pvl, riskscore, perm_num = 100, method = "minipool")